Late yesterday night…

 {Ding!
 You have acquired the skill [Calm Mind LV.1]!}

-Ryan collapsed onto the bed, his legs giving out beneath him.
+'Ryan' collapsed onto the bed, his legs giving out beneath him.
 The ceiling blurred.
 His heart thudded like a war drum, his head spinning.

 His breath caught in his throat.